High CPU Usage | Inactive User Interface | Long Time to Load Chart Data | Charts Reloading Often

 The first step is to exit from Sierra Chart.
 If Sierra Chart is in a frozen state, you will need to terminate the process.
 This can be done through the Windows Task Manager.

 Start Sierra Chart again.
-On the Login window, enable the Safe Mode option.
-This will prevent Chartbooks from automatically being opened.
+On the Login window press the Cancel button once to stop the login process.
+Enable the Safe Mode option and disable the Open Files on Startup option.
+This will prevent Chartbooks from automatically being opened and prevent the loading of custom studies which could also be the source of the problem.
 For detailed instructions, refer to Using Safe Mode.
+After this continue with the Login process.

-It is then recommended that you simply rebuild a new Chartbook because there is something in that Chartbook which is using high CPU usage for an extended time or you are loading a very large data file.
+It is then recommended that you simply rebuild a new Chartbook because there is something in that Chartbook configuration which is using high CPU usage for an extended time or it could be caused by a custom study.
+However, read further in this section to understand the possible reasons for the problem.

 There are several reasons for this problem.
 There could be certain chart or study settings which are causing high CPU usage for an extended time and is freezing Sierra Chart.

-A chart could be loading a very large chart data file and loading too many days of data from that file.
-Or there could be some kind of data error in the chart data file which is causing an unusual problem.
+There could be some kind of data error in the chart data file which is causing an unusual problem with certain types of bar period types.

 In the case of where a chart data file is causing a problem, in most cases is going to be an Intraday data file.
 Instead of avoid using the Chartbook which is freezing Sierra Chart, what you can alternatively do is delete the Intraday chart data file or files as explained below.